9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/chainsaw_symphony.md

 ### The Baptismal Turned Crematorium

-Members of the CIA's ruthless team had repurposed the church's full-immersion baptismal pool.
+Members of the CIA's ruthless team had repurposed the church's full-immersion baptismal.
 What was once a sacred vessel for spiritual rebirth now served as a macabre crematorium.
 Chemical agents mingled with the holy water, turning it into a caustic solution that consumed the remains of the faithful.

 ### Erasing All Traces

 Outside, car haulers stood ready.
 Vehicles that had carried the unsuspecting congregation that morning were loaded onto these trailers.
 Other CIA operatives drove the cars away from the church's property.
 The evidence of their brutality vanished with each departing vehicle.

 Inside the sanctuary, chaos had given way to methodical destruction.
 Choir stands, once adorned with hymnals and voices raised in praise, were now splintered remnants.
 The church’s altar and lectern met the same fate.
 The organ and piano, once conduits of heavenly melodies, were dismantled and discarded.

 ### A Cherub’s Church